The Natural State boasts beautiful views from top to bottom.

 There is little organic structure in the lake; however, AGFC has provided lots of artificial brush piles and marked the locations to give crappie something to hang around.
 See their fishing map for details.

-Located in southwest Arkansas west of Hope, Millwood Lake is a 30,000-acre lake with 60 miles of shoreline, offering several boat ramps and public access areas.
+Located in southwestern Arkansas west of Hope, Millwood Lake is a 30,000-acre lake with 60 miles of shoreline, offering several boat ramps and public access areas.

 However, due to the thick forest, don’t expect to do a lot of fishing from the bank outside of the campgrounds and public access areas.